netdata/netdata/packaging/installer/README.md

 versions of OpenSSL cannot perform [hostname validation](https://wiki.openssl.org/index.php/Hostname_validation), which helps securely encrypt SSL connections.

-We recommend you reinstall Netdata with a [static build](/packaging/installer/methods/kickstart-64.md), which uses an up-to-date version of OpenSSL with hostname validation enabled.

 If you choose to continue using the outdated version of OpenSSL, your node will still connect to Netdata Cloud, albeit with hostname verification disabled.
 Without verification, your Netdata Cloud connection could be vulnerable to man-in-the-middle attacks.